chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, we can conclude that the guru is the Buddha.

-Praying and visualizing the guru with this belief is the foundation of eliminating karmic obstacles, accumulating blessings, and becoming a Buddha after liberation.
+Praying and visualizing the guru with this belief is the foundation for eliminating karmic obstacles, accumulating blessings, and becoming a Buddha after liberation.

-Vajrapani Bodhisattva and other four deities, in order to save sentient beings, often take the form of ready-made masters.
-These masters seem to be ordinary people, ordinary people.
+Vajrapani Bodhisattva and the four deities, in order to save sentient beings, often take the form of ready-made masters.
+These masters seem to be ordinary people, simple ordinary people.

 Therefore, some people have many teachers, and one of them must be the incarnation of Buddhas and Bodhisattvas; some people have only one teacher, so this teacher must be the incarnation of Buddhas and Bodhisattvas.

 When our karma is very heavy, when we look at the guru, we will feel that he is very ordinary, and even see that the guru has many shortcomings and faults; when half of the karma has been eliminated, we can see the guru's many merits; when most of the karma has been eliminated, we have truly entered the path.
-Or when you attain bodhicitta, you see your guru as a bodhisattva; when you reach the level of a bodhisattva of the eighth ground, you see your guru as the incarnation of a Buddha or deity; when you reach a tenth-level bodhisattva, you see your guru as the Buddha’s Sambhogakaya.
+When you attain bodhicitta, you see your guru as a bodhisattva; when you reach the level of a bodhisattva of the eighth ground, you see your guru as the incarnation of a Buddha or deity; when you reach a tenth-level bodhisattva, you see your guru as the Buddha’s Sambhogakaya.

 Therefore, we should now consider our root guru, as well as all lineage masters, to be all Buddhas and Bodhisattvas.

-(3) The virtues of reciting teachers build confidence 126
+(3) The virtues of reciting the lineage teachers build confidence

+126

-Now that we have understood that the guru is the incarnation of Buddhas and Bodhisattvas, let’s think about the merits and virtues of the guru from all aspects: The guru is proficient in the five great treatises, the four tantras, and the ten great dharmas.
+Now that we have understood that the guru is the incarnation of Buddhas and Bodhisattvas, let’s think about the merits and virtues of the guru from all aspects: The guru is proficient in the five great treatises, the four classes of tantras, and the ten great dharmas.
 Being a monk, etc., these are the merits of the guru, all for the purpose of educating and benefiting sentient beings.

 This makes it easy to build up confidence in the guru.